Authors: Bojan Stojkovski and Bogdan Iordache

 “They were the top performers at the company, even when the jobs were separated and there was a distinct business development team, a customer success team, and a sales team.
 Why?
 Because they knew exactly what the customer was searching for, and they knew how to treat customers, even after they made the sales,” Giorgio explains.

-The most common mistake that founders make in this stage is hiring someone that promises relationship-based sales.
+The most common mistake that founders make in this stage is hiring someone who promises relationship-based sales.

 Data and metrics help founders tell the good salespeople from the not-so-good ones.
 When you have a CRM and a pipeline, you can evaluate salespeople based on how many promising opportunities they bring in and how those opportunities progress.